rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

     - Logo
     - Mascot

+### Team Page
++ Must include:
+    - Team name
+    - Brand
+    - Important values
+    - Roster of team members
+    - Brief overview of each member with a link to their personal Github page

+### Team Video
++ EXTRA CREDIT
++ Ideas?
++ Max 2.5mins long

+## Action Items
++ Bernico and Michael: Design logo
++ Ryan: Design mascot
++ Sarena: Compile videos
++ Michael: Create notes for each meeting
++ Ishika: Write team brand/intro paragraph
++ Everyone: Send intro video

+## Post Meeting Notes

+### Roles Discussions
+We looked into splitting into subteams based on our individual skills.
+Currently mainly deciding on whether each person wants to do frontend or backend related tasks.
+We also discussed if anyone had particular skills with tools like Node, Mongo, SQL, etc. in order to better determine what teams we could go into.
+However, there was also general confusion about what our project actually is and how our team setup would even work with that.

+TLDR: Roles explained, role assignment to be decided

+### Establishing Team Rules, Contracts, and Commitments

+We discussed team rules, what method of communication we are using (slack), communication curtsey, etc. Everyone agreed to the rules and there were no disputes overall.
+Importantly, the strike system was introducted as a way to keep ourselves accountable and everyone was informed of it.

+### Team Brand

-_**Post-meeting note:**_ Branding: General confusion about what the actual project is so everyone was unsure as to what directrion to go in with branding.
+Branding: General confusion about what the actual project is so everyone was unsure as to what directrion to go in with branding.
 Current idea is that we focus on 3 issues on campus, e.g. mental health, housing prices, etc. Then split into teams to build tools for those things.
 Then we discussed simplifying and condensing this idea down to just one or two of those things.
 Financial literacy was decided on in the case that we are meant to build a webapp around it.

 Name: The team name we decided on was Triton Financial Solutions as a satirical take on other startups.
 Hoping for some startup vibes with logo and presentation/branding.